Get The Best Cable Modem, Router, or Mesh System Based On Reviews & More

-Standard Cable Modem Without WiFi
+Standard Modem Without WiFi

 NETGEAR CM500 DOCSIS 3.0 Modem

 The NETGEAR CM500 is the best for Comcast XFINITY, Cox, Spectrum, and more.
 The CM500 is compatible with tiers up to 300 Mbps, including XFINITY Blast (200) and Extreme (300).
-The Netgear CM500 can be easily set up online with these 3 ISPs, meaning no call is needed.
+The Netgear CM500 can be easily set up online with these 3 ISPs, therefore, meaning no call is needed.
 This modem has 16 download channels that provide faster surfing.
-Additionally, works well for all major ISPs.
+Additionally, the CM500 works well for all major ISPs.

 WiFi Cable Modem / Modem Router Combo / Gateway